mongodb/libmongocrypt/integrating.md

-libmongocrypt is a C library meant to assist drivers in supporting client side encryption. libmongocrypt acts as a state machine and the driver is responsible for I/O between mongod, mongocryptd, and AWS KMS.
+libmongocrypt is a C library meant to assist drivers in supporting client side encryption. libmongocrypt acts as a state machine and the driver is responsible for I/O between mongod, mongocryptd, and KMS.

 There are two major parts to integrating libmongocrypt into your driver: